SpellholdStudios/1pp/README.md

   - Traification.
 Feel free to provide me with translations.
 I will include them as soon as possible.
   - Updated WeiDU installer to v246.

-- components specific changes and fixes:
+b.
+Components specific changes and fixes:

   - [114] 1ppv4: Softer Spell Effects (114_effects.tph)
     - Replaced READLN action \~WARNING: This component will only work properly with 3D support enabled (alpha blending).
 Installing this component on BG2 in software rendering mode IS NOT A GOOD IDEA.\~ with reading '3D Acceleration=1' in baldur.ini before running the component.